-The next CSME National Student Design Competition will be held on 22-24 June in conjunction with the 2020 CSME Congress, University of Prince Edward Island, Charlottetown, PE.
+The next CSME National Student Paper Competition will be held on 28-31 May in conjunction with the 2023 CSME Congress, University of Sherbrooke, Sherbrooke, QC.
 The competition details are provided in the Call for Submissions (click to view).

 BEST STUDENT PAPER COMPETITION - DETAILS

 At each annual CSME Congress, the society holds a competition for Best Student Papers.
 This competition provides an opportunity for students to showcase their research and communications excellence (oral and written).
 Students also have an opportunity to network with other students, researchers and industry professionals from across the country.